Tommy-234/tcl-minesweeper/README.md

 I have run this tcl script in tcl 8.4 as well as 8.6.
 Tcl can be downloaded at ActiveState's website: https://www.activestate.com/products/tcl/downloads/

-Follow the install instructions then simply source the file in a tkcon by executing: source path/to/file.tcl
+Follow the install instructions then simply source the file in a tkcon by executing:
+  "source path/to/file.tcl"
 Or from the menu in tkcon, do File > Load File and select the tcl script from the file explorer.